fzipp/canvas/README.md

 In order to handle keyboard, mouse and touch events you have to specify which events the client should observe and send to the server.
-This is done by passing an `EnableEvents` option to the `ListenAndServe` function.
+This is done by passing an `EnabledEvents` option to the `ListenAndServe` function.
 Mouse move events typically create more WebSocket communication than the others.